A Perspective on Time towards Wireless 6G: A Statistical Framework of Timing

 For all communication instances from Fig.~\ref{fig:TimingRefsIllustration}, there is a certain time interval $\Delta t$ during which communication takes place.
 We will refer to it as a \emph{communication interval} and an important aspect is the timing reference with respect to which this interval is measured.
 The example illustrates three types of timing references: \begin{itemize} \item \emph{Past Timing Reference}, or shortly, \emph{timing anchor.} This is the case when time is measured with respect to an instant that occurs in the past, such as the state of a monitored physical system.
-For example, \gls{aoi} is defined with respect to the timing anchor, as at the destination the anchor is the time of the last received update. \item \emph{Future Timing Reference} or shortly, \emph{deadline}.
-In this case the timing reference is at the point $t=T$ in future and it represents a certain deadline.
-Then the communication interval $\Delta t$ is measured backwards, starting from the future moment.
+For example, \gls{aoi} is defined with respect to the timing anchor, as at the destination the anchor is the generation time of the last received update. \item \emph{Future Timing Reference} or shortly, \emph{deadline}.
+In this case the timing reference is at a point $t=T$ in future and it represents a certain deadline.
+The communication interval $\Delta t$ is then measured backwards, starting from the future moment.
 This reflects the fact that communication should start before time $T-\Delta t$ in order to meet the deadline. \item \emph{Relative Timing Reference.} In this case one or more of the nodes participating in the communication process can choose the reference moment $t=0$ and measure the interval $\Delta t$ relative to that moment.
 This is the example from Fig.~\ref{fig:TimingRefsIllustration} with the sleep command. \end{itemize} For consistency, all these timing references are defined from a perspective of an external genie that can perfectly observe the system.
 In reality, the nodes can have discrepancy in their timing references and communication is used as a means to reconcile this discrepancy.
 For example, if Node 1 decides to denote a certain time as $t=0$, then Node 2 does not know this until it receives a packet from Node 1.
+From the way they are defined, the past and the future timing anchors have a direct relation to a time instant in the physical world and are related to a sensing/actuating operation through which the digital system interacts with the physical world.
+Differently from this, the relative timing reference is mostly related to the ``digital time'', as measured by the digital systems of the involved devices.
+For instance, the go-to-sleep command is not related to an event in the physical world, but it is initiated by a digital command conceived in the edge node.

 Another important question is that of who plays the role of the \emph{initiator} of the communication.
 For example, when Node 1 reports the status of a physical process, it is Node 1 that initiates the process.
 In a different case, if Node 2 sends a query that demands some information from Node 1, then the initiator is the receiver (Node 2).
 Depending on who has the role of the initiator, there are, in general, two types of communication: \begin{itemize} \item \emph{Push-based communication}, where the initiator is the information sender. \item \emph{Pull-based communication}, where the initiator is the information recipient. \end{itemize} At a first glance, push-based communication can be associated with a timing anchor or can be triggered by an event, while pull-based communication with a future deadline.
 However, this is not necessarily the case.
 For example, think of the case in which Node 1 is a controller that wants to put Node 2 in a certain state at a future instant $T$.
 This is a push-based communication with a future deadline.
 As another example, Node 2 can send a query to ask for the most recent state of the system: this is a pull-based communication with a past anchor.